twl8n/dotfiles_emacs_shell/readme.md

 Setting the background to nil works in both windowing and -nw emacs.
 Sadly, in most xterms with -nw :background "White" ends up as gray.

-forward-screen and backward-screen are not working as well as they could.

 Several of the delete keys that I kept hitting by accident have been unmapped.

 As far as I know, the key bindings work on Mac and Linux, in windowing and -nw modes (with xterm).
 It took a lot of work to get all that working.

+#### Description of files

+Standard Emacs keys bindings can be strange.
+Everyone I know modifies the keys to some extent.
+The standard key bindings are in the file default_emacs_bindings.txt or you can see them at any time in Emacs `M-x describe-bindings`.

+.emacs My dot emacs file

+.emacs_minimal A minimal .emacs with (very few?) no modified key bindings.
+Quite a few sensible settings have been modified.
+You might want to use this instead of my heavily modified .emacs.
+To use this as your .emacs simply copy this file to your home directory as .emacs.

+.emacs_alt_bindings All of the key bindings from my .emacs.
+Copy these into your personal .emacs as you see fit.

+#### Tramp

-I use tramp heavily, and so autosaves have been moved to the local machine.
+I use tramp heavily, and so autosaves have been disabled.
+When I was using them, I moved autosaves to the local machine.
 Things which slow tramp down have been disabled, and I don't miss them.
 There are comments.

 With a slow connection you may find that ssh compressions speeds file saving in tramp.
 In your .ssh/config Host section:

 ```